“It is never too late to be what you might have been.”

 But often we make getting started a lot harder than it needs to be by standing in our own way.

-So in today’s article I’d like to share 3 things you need to stop doing to step out of your own way and make it so much easier to actually get started instead of just keep dreaming about it.
+So today I’d like to share 3 things you need to stop doing to step out of your own way and make it so much easier to actually get started instead of just keep dreaming about it.

 1. Stop making it a huge and vague thing in your mind.